Debugging with git

 If you create small, logical and atomically commits

-can go a long way in hunting down a change which
+git bisect can go a long way in hunting down a change which

-introduced unwanted behavior. git bisect
+introduced unwanted behavior. git bisect needs to have a

 commit range defined, where one commit is bad, the other one is good.